ywamsendai/ywamsendai-docs/docs/dts/faq.md

 ### What should I pack?

+You will need to pack your belongings in a way that you will be able to personally carry them to the DTS Lecture location, as well as throughout Outreach Phase. **You will not be able to leave anything in Sendai during Outreach Phase.**

+Especially because of carrying the luggage around during Outreach, we ask that you carry no more than two pieces of luggage:

+- A small everyday backpack
+- A hiking backpack at a size you can comfortably carry, or a small to medium-sized case with a volume of no more than 80L (no large cases please!)

 Here’s a basic list of things that you’ll **need** for your time here at YWAM Sendai:

 - Passport (must be valid for at least six months after DTS has graduated)